New Patient Registration

 Although you can register and be seen at any one of our sites, we do recommend that you see the same doctor for ongoing problems.

 When you register you will also be asked to fill out a medical questionnaire.
 This is because it can take a considerable time for us to receive your medical records.
 You may print off a registration form and new patient questionnaire by clicking on the links below, fill them out and bring them in with you on your first visit to the practice.
-This Registration Form is to be brought in with all new registrations including one of the forms below (click on the "registration form" Link) we also need proof of identity (driving Licence or passport) and proof of your address.
+The Registration Form should be brought into the surgery with documents which confirm identity and proof of address if possible. examples are:

 Every new patient from the EEA will need to complete the back of the new ‘pink’ GMS1 form and provide one of the below cards / certificates

 There are 4 main documents used by EEA visitors when they access the NHS – these need to issued by their home country and not applied for in the UK